This blog may contain affiliate links. Read our disclosure policy for more info.

 5. How long should I spend in Queenstown?

 I recommend spending a minimum of 3 days in Queenstown, it is after all the adventure capital of New Zealand so there are lots of awesome activities available year-round.
-Our recommendation, however, is to spend between 5 – 7 days in Queenstown to truly get a feel for this scenic town.
+Our recommendation, however, is to spend 5 to 7 days in Queenstown to truly get a feel for this scenic town.

-Plus, the longer you stay in town the better value-for-money your accommodation is likely to be as many hotels and hostels offer cheaper rates for long-term and mid-week stays.
+Plus, the longer you stay in town the better value for money your accommodation is likely to be as many hotels and hostels offer cheaper rates for long-term and mid-week stays.

 6. Is Queenstown Expensive?

 In short yes, Queenstown is expensive.
 In fact, New Zealand as a whole is not a cheap country to travel around.
 But it can be done on a budget.
 For example, if you visit in the off-seasons of Spring and Fall you can take advantage of discounts at many of the top attractions in Queenstown like jetboating and bungy jumping.

 I’m aware that everyone’s idea of “expensive” is different but let me tell you this – according to a recent survey the average cost of a single person visiting Queenstown for 7 days is around $2700 NZD.
 However, if you’re strict with your budget, stay in hostels, do free activities like hiking, and cook in, then, you can reduce your daily spending to $70 NZD per day.

 It is the adventure capital of New Zealand, and adventure activities in Queenstown are costly!
 Big-ticket activities like skydiving, helicopter tours, and off-road buggy tours can end up costing a lot.
 But if you’re a smart traveler and do your research you can end up getting some great deals – for example, a shared helicopter tour in Queenstown is much cheaper than a private one and a fixed-wing plane is cheaper again at about $480 NZD per adult for a scenic flight to Milford Sound.